3901-5-05 Violations.

 (7) Failure to conduct the approved course for the full time, as specified in the course application.
 The penalty for a single violation is a forfeiture of one hundred dollars.

-(9) Failure to comply with applicable Americans with Disabilities Act and equal employment opportunity regulations.
+(9) Failure to comply with applicable Americans with Disabilities Act and "Equal Employment Opportunity" regulations.
 The penalty for a single violation is a forfeiture of one hundred dollars.

 (10) Failure to provide timely refunds to participants when required.
 The penalty for a single violation is a forfeiture of one hundred dollars.

-(13) Obtaining the attendance or enrollment of licensees or students by actual or implied coercion.
+(14) Obtaining the attendance or enrollment of licensees or students by actual or implied coercion.
 The penalty for a single violation is a forfeiture of five hundred dollars.

-(14) The failure of a provider to timely provide a certificate of completion to an attendee or the failure of a provider to provide an attendee with an accurate certificate of completion.
+(15) The failure of a provider to timely provide a certificate of completion to an attendee or the failure of a provider to provide an attendee with an accurate certificate of completion.
 The penalty for a single violation is a forfeiture of two hundred dollars.

-(15) Failure to accurately report the actual number of course hours attended for each individual.
+(16) Failure to accurately report the actual number of course hours attended for each individual.
 The penalty for a single violation is a forfeiture of five hundred dollars.

-(16) The violation of any provision of rule 3901-5-01, 3901-5-02, 3901-5-03, 3901-5-04, 3901-5-06 or 3901-5-07 of the Administrative Code.
+(22) The violation of any provision of rule 3901-5-01, 3901-5-02, 3901-5-03, 3901-5-04, 3901-5-06 or 3901-5-07 of the Administrative Code may be grounds for termination of a provider's authority to offer pre-license courses or continuing education courses in this state.

 The following are violations of the pre-licensing education and continuing education statutes and rules:

-(3) Cheating or using unauthorized materials or receiving unauthorized assistance during an examination shall be grounds for the superintendent to suspend, revoke, or refuse to issue any licenses as insurance agent.
+(3) Cheating or using unauthorized materials or receiving unauthorized assistance during an examination.

 (E) Application of penalties